devfake/vume/README.md

 });
 ```

-**Warning:** Optional parameters are currently not supported.
+**Warning:** Optional arguments are currently not supported.

 **Planned:**
 * Exceptions for `resource`.
-* Parameters for anonymous functions.
+* Arguments for anonymous functions.
 * PUT, PATCH and DELETE.

 ## Redirect